 While FICO doesn't divulge exactly how it mathematically calculates credit scores, it considers the following factors (the approximate weight FICO assigns to each factor is in parentheses):

 Again, FICO scores generally range from 300 to 850.
-The highest score you can get on most scales is 850, though some models produce a different range.
+The highest score on most scales is 850, though some models produce a different range.

 Lenders usually consider borrowers who have scores above 680 as less risky.
 Those with scores over 760 usually get the best rates.
 People with scores of 620 and lower are typically considered riskier.

-If your score is low, you might have a hard time convincing a creditor to make you an affordable loan or any loan at all.
+If your score is low, you might have difficulty convincing a creditor to make you an affordable loan or any loan.
 But just as your credit history can vary depending on which credit reporting agency produced the report, so can your credit scores.
 It's possible to have a relatively high score with one scorer and a somewhat lower score with another, just as you might have a good credit report with one agency and a muddied record containing errors or inaccurate information with another.

 The rules regarding when creditors must provide your credit score are complicated.
 So, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested (or think you deserve), reduces your credit limit, or cancels your credit card.